-Mention okra to someone and you generally get one of two reactions – a passionate declaration of undying love for this humble vegetable, or a repulsed face followed by a dismissive reference to its sliminess.
+Mention okra to someone and you generally get one of two reactions – a passionate declaration of undying love, or a repulsed face followed by a dismissive reference to its sliminess.

 Strong reactions aside, there’s no denying that okra is a very healthy vegetable with multiple medicinal properties.
 In fact, it has all the makings of the next vegetable superhero.

 What most of us know collectively as okra are the seed pods of Abelmoschus esculentus or Hibiscus esculentus, a flowering plant native to Southern Europe, Asia and Africa.
 It has been with us for a long, long time.
 It is believed to have been first cultivated in Egypt in the 12th century BC.

 The common name derives from Igbo word, “okuru.”
 The vegetable is widely eaten in Igbo-speaking parts of West Africa, and on much of the rest of the continent as well.
 In Bantu-derived languages, it is known as “(ki) ngombo.”
 Both names were brought to the Western hemisphere by enslaved Africans, the latter term being the root for “gumbo”--the popular Creole stew that traditionally contained plenty of okra.

 Throughout the Middle East, North Africa, and much of Asia, where it is also popular, this vegetable is known by the Arabic name “bamya.”
 In Indian cooking it’s called “bhindi.”
 It can be prepared many ways, most commonly slow-cooked in stews and soups, or fried, pickled and fermented.

 Okra is widely considered a healthy plant-based food, with a range of medicinal qualities especially for the digestive system.
 While the seed pods are the most frequently consumed part, and used medicinally to treat constipation, diabetes, and jaundice, the leaves have been used for pain relief and urinary issues.
 The Egyptians used okra to prevent kidney stones.